Discover idyllic rolling countryside so beautiful that is has been designated an area of outstanding natural beauty since the 1960s.

 Discover time-warp villages that look like they come straight from a film set (and in many cases have been used as film locations).

 A wide stretch of land that is eternally beautiful and filled with more history than you could imagine, the Cotswolds are quite a sight to behold.

-Although navigating the territory by foot is most exciting and fulfilling, there are rail lines that run through the area so travelers can reach locations that are farther than walking distance, making everything the Cotswold’s has to offer easily accessible.
+Although navigating the area by foot is most exciting and fulfilling, there are railway lines that run through the area, so travellers can reach locations that are farther than walking distance, making everything the Cotswolds has to offer easily accessible.

 While the historical buildings and lush countryside are well-worth the trip, visitors may also be interested in the music that has prevailed due to the inspiring scenery present.